SoftwareAG/sagdevops-cc-server/README.md

 # Building Docker image with customized Command Central server

+You can package all your customizations done above into a Docker image so that you can quickly launch new instances of Command Central for each of your CD stages or for CI testing.

 ## Requirements

 Before you start ensure you have installed [Docker](https://www.docker.com/products/overview) including docker-compose tool.

 There are no other requirements.
 You don't even have to have local Java or Apache Ant.

-## Buiding Docker image
+## Building Docker image

+By default the image build runs only 'tuneup masters' targets.
+You can adjust that by modifying RUN command in the main [Dockerfile](Dockerfile).

 IMPORTANT: to build Docker image all license and image files MUST be in default location folders under this project.
 Docker sends all these files as build context.
 Docker cannot send files ouside